codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 #### Monitor updated resources by deployment
-The deployment record also identifies the resources that were changed (created, updated, or removed), and a diff view of the actual changes in Updated Resources.
-View changed  the Full or Compact views to see changes.
-The Full View shows the complete resource manifest, with a diff view of the changes, while the Compact View shows only the lines with the change.
+Each deployment record also identifies the resources that were changed (created, updated, or removed) as part of that deployment in **Updated Resources**.
+You can trace the history of a resource, from the original to their final versions.
+For each version, you can see the actual change or changes through the Diff view.
+The Full View shows the complete resource manifest, with the diff view of the changes, while the Compact View shows only those lines with the changes.

-> For detailed information on the resource, switch to the Current State tab and click the resource node.
+> For detailed information on the current state of a resource, switch to the Current State tab and click the resource node.
 See [Monitoring application resources](#monitoring-application-resources).

 1. Select a deployment record, and expand **Updated Resources**.